What is a Table Captain?

 There’s more than one way to give.
 The impact of your table could also be:

-- Ten volunteer hours at our Thrift Shop in Bellevue Square.
+- Ten volunteer hours at Thrift Culture in Bellevue Square.

 - A snack drive, inspired by stories from students who would go hungry without your support.

 - Nine new voices speaking out about poverty in Bellevue.